-Copy the shared object from the SQL Anywhere installation directory and add it to your PHP installation to use the SQL Anywhere PHP extension on Linux or Solaris.
-Optionally, add an entry to your PHP initialization file to load the extension so it does not need to load manually in each script.
+To use the SQL Anywhere PHP extension on Linux or Solaris, you must copy the shared object from the SQL Anywhere installation directory and add it to your PHP installation.
+Optionally, you can add an entry to your PHP initialization file, php.ini, to load the extension, so you do not need to load it manually in each script.

 If your version of PHP is more recent than the shared object provided by SQL Anywhere, try using the most recent shared object provided.
-A version 5.2.x SQL Anywhere PHP extension will not work with a version 5.3.x PHP.
+Note that a version 5.2.x SQL Anywhere PHP extension will not work with a version 5.3.x PHP.

-For information about which version of the shared object to use, see PHP extensions.
+For information about which version of the shared object to use, see Choosing which PHP extension to use.

-5.x.y represents the version number of the PHP shared object copied in the previous step.
+where 5.x.y is the version number of the PHP shared object copied in the previous step.

 Save and close php.ini.